Gallstones Specialist

 How are gallstones diagnosed?

-In addition to a physical exam, the doctors at Digestive Disease Care use blood tests, ultrasound, CT scans, and endoscopic retrograde cholangiopancreatography (ERCP) to evaluate your gallbladder.
+In addition to a physical exam, the board-certified gastroenterologist at Digestive Disease Care use blood tests, ultrasound, CT scans, and endoscopic retrograde cholangiopancreatography (ERCP) to evaluate your gallbladder.
 ERCP combines X-rays with endoscopy to examine the tubes that drain your gallbladder, liver, and pancreas.

 How are gallstones treated?